FAQs about Accessibility

 Adelphi students seeking reasonable accommodations must contact the Student Access Office and complete the Petition for Accommodations and the Consent for Release of Information forms.

 You should discuss reasonable accommodations with the Student Access Office as soon as possible following your decision to enroll at Adelphi.

-Documentation must be recent and valid from a qualified medical or other licensed professional.
-Refer to the Guidelines of Documentation or call the Student Access Office at 516.877.3806 for more information.
+To obtain accommodations, documentation must be recent and valid from a qualified medical or other licensed professional.
+Refer to the Guidelines for Documentation or call the Student Access Office at 516.877.3806 for more information.

 Examples of reasonable accommodations include:

 - Enlarged-print format

 - Sign language interpreters for students who are deaf or hard of hearing

 - Accessible classroom seating

 In addition, assistive technology for students with disabilities is available in the Assistive Technology Lab located in University Center Room 310, and in Swirbul Library.